-Disney’s Polynesian Village Resort is a deluxe hotel at Walt Disney World (and soon to be Disney Vacation Club resort) that is themed to the South Pacific, with a distinct retro tiki culture styling.
+Disney’s Polynesian Village Resort is a deluxe hotel at Walt Disney World and Disney Vacation Club resort that is themed to the South Pacific, with a distinct retro tiki culture styling.
+This review features photos and thoughts on the rooms, common areas, and other amenities at the Polynesian.
 It is one of Walt Disney World’s original hotels, and recently reverted to its Polynesian “Village” name after years of just being Disney’s Polynesian Resort.
 Regardless of its official name, it’s known to most Disney fans simply as “the Poly.”
-It’s considered a village because of its sprawling layout comprised of 11 longhouses (hotel buildings) plus the Great Ceremonial House, which is the main lobby where the restaurants, shops, etc. are located.
+It’s considered a village because of its sprawling layout comprised of 11 longhouses, the Bora Bora Bungalows, and the Great Ceremonial House, which is the main lobby where the restaurants, shops, etc. are located.

 We have long been fans of the Poly.
 For me, it dates back to when I was a kid, walking from Shades of Green to the Poly for the monorail, and going to the Neverland Club while my parents went to Pleasure Island.
-As adults, Sarah and I have spent a ton of time at the Poly despite never staying there.
+As adults, we have spent a ton of time at the Poly despite never staying there.
 I even proposed to Sarah on the beach of the Polynesian during the fireworks back when we got engaged.
-We’ve since been back numerous times for dining and other purposes, but hadn’t stayed there until this year.
-Whenever we’ve wanted to do a stay in a Deluxe Resort, other options always had better discounts, so it was always on our “someday” list.
+We’ve since been back numerous times for dining and other purposes, and have stayed at the Poly both before and after the big “renewal” of the resort that took place in 2014 and 2015.

-Before that, let’s take a look at the positives.
+Let’s start by taking a look at the positives.
 The Poly is just a flat out cool resort.
 It has a ton of incredibly detailed tikis scattered around the grounds that were carved by Oceanic Arts in California.
 I could spend a morning just wandering around looking at these, and their cheeky designs always make me smile.
 In general, the Polynesian has a very enjoyable ambiance thanks to its many details and the general island ambiance that is so well conveyed, even if the resort is more a lighthearted caricature (not at all in a bad way) of island life than it is an attempt at authenticity.
-The feel of the Poly is a definite X-factor that might override all criticism below.
+The feel of the Poly is a definite X-factor.
 In terms of theme, this is far and away my #1 resort at Walt Disney World.

 Above is how the bedding used to look.
 Below is how it looks now.

-The rooms are a big plus at Disney’s Polynesian Village Resort, and these might be some of the nicest at Walt Disney World after the big 2013 refurbishment.
+The rooms are a big plus at Disney’s Polynesian Village Resort, and these might be some of the nicest at Walt Disney World now.
 We’ve stayed in both the old rooms and the new rooms, and this review features both.

 Above are the old bathrooms, below are the new ones.